IrascibleBasil/pharis-mod-list/README.md

 # Levelled Lists

 ## [Wares](https://www.nexusmods.com/morrowind/mods/49205)
+Install:
+- Master file
+- TR

+Also Download:
+- OAAB Wares
+- BCOM Wares
+- Wares for Lokken

 ## [OAAB Integrations](https://www.nexusmods.com/morrowind/mods/49045)
+Download:
+- OAAB Creature Loot
+- OAAB Levelled Creatures
+- OAAB Levelled Lists

 ## [Expansions Integrated](https://www.nexusmods.com/morrowind/mods/47861)
+Use only the Expansions Integrated - Fewer BM Creatures plugin.

 ## [Area Effect Arrows Integrated](https://www.nexusmods.com/morrowind/mods/47745)
+Use only the Area Effect Arrows Integrated plugin.

 # Gameplay

 ## [Mage Robes](https://www.nexusmods.com/morrowind/mods/45739)
+Install:
+- Core
+- Static Add-Ons (OpenMW)

+From the static addons use only the Scrolls of the Nine Barriers plugin.

 ## [Umbra- Blademaster](https://www.nexusmods.com/morrowind/mods/43275)

 ## [Concept Art Daedric Helmets](https://www.nexusmods.com/morrowind/mods/49534)

 ## [Indoril Ronin](https://www.nexusmods.com/morrowind/mods/50689)
+Download only the main file.

 ## [Walkers of Morrowind](https://www.nexusmods.com/morrowind/mods/49889)

 ## [Quick Char (Necro Edit)](https://www.nexusmods.com/morrowind/mods/47706)
+One plugin changes your timescale to 6 and the other leaves it at the default, use only one.

 ## [Companion Friendly Lava](https://www.nexusmods.com/morrowind/mods/50890)

 ## [Dynamic Distant Details](https://www.nexusmods.com/morrowind/mods/51236)
+Use only the three stronghold plugins as the Ghostfence one conflicts with BCOM

 ## [Lord's Mail and Morningstars](https://www.nexusmods.com/morrowind/mods/49878)

 # Rebalance
+These mods rebalance the expansions as if they shipped with the game on release and buffs the Sixth House to make it as hard as it should be, skip this separator if that doesn't sound appealing tp you.

 ## [Beware the Sixth House (Sixth House Overhaul)](https://www.nexusmods.com/morrowind/mods/46036)